SamScherer1/SwiftDJITutorials/source/ios-tutorials/SimulatorDemo.md

 #### Creating the UI of DJISimulatorViewController

 Drag and drop another ViewController object from the Object Library to the right of **RootViewController** in the storyboard.
-Then create another UIViewController class file in the navigator and named it as "DJISimulatorViewController", then set the class name in storyboard too.
+Then create another UIViewController class file in the navigator and named it "SimulatorViewController", then set the class name in storyboard too.

 Furthermore, drag and drop 5 UIButton objects and place them on top, named them from the left to right as "EnterVirtualStickControl", "ExitVirtualStickControl", "Start Simulator", "Takeoff" and "Land".
 Make sure they are place inside a UIView object as subviews.
 Next, drag and drop a UILabel and place it under the 5 UIButton objects, named it as "Simulator State".